 Finance professionals create long-term plans and strategies to help companies thrive financially.
 According to The College Board, finance student “course work covers such topics as planning, raising funds, making wise investments, and controlling costs.”

 Students who major in finance generally study for a bachelor of science degree, as many of the classes require solid high-level math skills.
 There are many finance specializations available, and they often align with professional career paths in sectors including real estate, risk management and insurance, and banking.
 Featured finance courses at the University of Illinois Chicago (UIC), include classes on entrepreneurial finance, emerging technology, and energy finance.

-According to the National Association of Colleges and Employers First Destination survey, finance majors make approximately $55,000 after graduation, 11% higher than the average graduate salary ($49,000).
-The projected median lifetime earnings of a finance major ranks eighth ($3,641,668) out of 85 popular majors, according to Temple University economics professor Douglas Webber.
-At US colleges and universities, finance is considered a business major, which is the most popular area of study for undergraduate students in the United States, 40 years in a row.
+According to the National Association of Colleges and Employers First Destination survey, finance majors make approximately $62,163 after graduation, 5% higher than the average graduate salary ($58,862).
+Business finance (710.2%) and business accounting (547.2%) are among the top majors with the highest return on investment (ROI), and the projected median lifetime earnings reach $4.92 million.
+At US colleges and universities, finance is considered a business major, which is the second-most-popular area of study for undergraduate students in the United States with a total of 386,201 students enrolled.

 Fintech, or financial technology, is a disruptive innovation sector that impacts traditional financial services.
 Fintech companies use technology to deliver services such as insurance, investing, credit and lending, and payments, for a fraction of the cost of traditional consultancies and financial advisors.
 Everything from paying bills online to developing cryptocurrencies based on blockchain technology (think Bitcoin) fall under the fintech umbrella.